72β€”These are a few of

 Naturopath Lisa Fitzgibbon is about to pour maple syrup onto pancakes cooked in macadamia oil

-My love made me Banana + Buckwheat pancakes for breakfast - for my recent birthday!
+My love made me Banana and Buckwheat pancakes for breakfast - for my recent birthday!
 How ace is he?
 Very.
 (It was a trick question.) x

-My one non-macadamia concession is Cathedral Cove Naturals: Raw Activated Super Cereal
+My one non-macadamia concession is Cathedral Cove Macadamias: Raw Activated Super Cereal

-If you’ve read more than one of my blog-posts, you’ll know that I get super-sick of the term super being tagged to the front of every whole food.
+If you’ve read more than one of my articles, you’ll know that I get super-sick of the term super being tagged to the front of every whole food.

 So, it was much to my surprise that I bought into (or simply bought) this particular cereal.
 I actually think it was the raspberries that this product contains that took me over the edge.
 (I do love me some raspberries!)
 I also like the fact that compared to Clean Paleo cereals, I was going to be getting 50g more cereal for a cheaper price!3